Mvhaynes/python-analysis/README.md

 ## PyPoll

-This script analyzes a large [data set]('Pypoll/Resources/PyPoll_Resources_election_data.csv'] to create a summary analysis table that includes the total number of votes, a list of candidates and their outcomes, and the final winner based on popular votes.
+This script analyzes a large data set to create a summary analysis table that includes the total number of votes, a list of candidates and their outcomes, and the final winner based on popular votes.

     Election Results
     -------------------------------------